JakeDawkins/reason-examples/README.md

 # Reason Data Structures

-**HEY!**, I've moved the sorting algorithms that were here to [reason-sorting-algorithms](https://github.com/JakeDawkins/reason-sorting-algorithms).
+**HEY!** I've moved the sorting algorithms that were here to [reason-sorting-algorithms](https://github.com/JakeDawkins/reason-sorting-algorithms).
 Check it! 💯

 This is just a project I'm working on showcasing some basic data structures in Reason.
 Spoiler: some of them are _very_ slim wrappers around existing reason modules.